-SIMP scenarios are groups of classes, settings, and simp\options that ensure the system is compliant and secure.
+SIMP scenarios are groups of classes, settings, and simp_options that ensure the system is compliant and secure.

-There are currently four SIMP scenarios: - simp - simp\lite - poss - remote\access
+There are currently four SIMP scenarios: - simp - simp_lite - poss - remote_access

-The simp scenario includes all security features enabled by default, including iptables and svckill.
+The simp scenario includes all security features enabled by default, including iptables and syckill.
 This scenario is what stock SIMP used to look like in previous releases.

-The simp\lite scenario offers many security features, with a few explicitly turned off.
+The simp_lite scenario offers many security features, with a few explicitly turned off.
 This scenario was designed to make it easier to implement SIMP in an existing environment, because it might not be trivial to flip SELinux to Enforcing on all nodes.

 The poss option is the barebones option.
 It only includes the pupmod class, to configure Puppet agent on clients.
-All of the simp\options default to false, so SIMP will not do a lot of modification to clients through Puppet when using this scenario.
+All of the simp_options default to false, so SIMP will not do a lot of modification to clients through Puppet when using this scenario.

-The remote\access scenario includes the SSH module and the authentication stack, namely PAM and nsswitch.
+The remote_access scenario includes the SSH module and the authentication stack, namely PAM and nsswitch.
 This scenario is useful for those who want to retain remote access to their machine while leaving virtually everything else untouched.